Benign Juvenile Melanoma (BJM)

 Causes of Benign Juvenile Melanoma:

-The exact cause of BJM is not fully understood, but it may be influenced by a combination of genetic and environmental factors.
+The exact cause of BJM is not fully understood, but it may be influenced by a combination of and environmental factors.
 Here are 20 potential factors:

 1. Genetics: BJM may run in families, suggesting a genetic predisposition.